Jura ENA 8 Automatic Coffee Machine Review

 You can set the volume of water, choose one of ten coffee strengths, and choose one of three brewing temperatures.
 Suppose you’re just getting hot water for tea or an Americano.
 In that case, you can also change the hot water temperature, which is vital as tea is perhaps even more sensitive to brewing temperature than coffee (5).

 Another nice option adding to the versatility of this model versus some of the cheaper coffee makers is the bypass doser, which allows you to add pre-ground coffee and skip the grinder.
-This is great if you prefer to buy a preground brand, but it’s handy if you occasionally like to enjoy a decaf or flavored coffee and don’t want to empty the bean hopper.
+This is great if you prefer to buy a preground brand, but it’s handy if you occasionally like to enjoy a decaf or flavoured coffee and don’t want to empty the bean hopper.

 The coffee spout is height adjustable, varying from 2 to 5 inches, and this accommodates all but the tallest travel mugs and thermoses.
 An unexpected by appealing feature is the amber or white cup illumination.
 If you’re preparing an early morning coffee in stealth mode while your family sleeps, you won’t even have to turn on the lights.